 The horticultural team

-From a young age Will has always had a passion for plants, he attended Shuttleworth College gaining a National Dipolma in Horticulture, then moved on to the Historic and Botanical Garden Training Scheme working at Lullingstone Castle, Hever Castle and Great Windsor Parks, gaining a wide range of experience and knowledge, and developed a particular interest in conifers and historic plant hunting, he has been known to dress up as Scottish plantsman George Forrest to entertain visitors!
+From a young age Will has always had a passion for plants, he attended Shuttleworth College gaining a National Dipolma in Horticulture, then moved on to the Historic and Botanical Garden Training Scheme working at Lullingstone Castle, Hever Castle and Great Windsor Parks, gaining a wide range of experience and knowledge, and developed a particular interest in conifers and historic plant hunting and our fantastic oak collection.

 As an Old Gaurdsman, John brings a millitary precision to both the lawns and the vegatable garden.
 Having lived and worked in Devon since 1987 John has turned his hand to everything from Police support, transport, building restoration and animal husbandry, but is probably best known for playing the bagpipes and can often be heard practicing in the gardens.